Architect: Walter Gropius |

 Le Corbusier’s Five Points of Architecture

-The porch with a long eaves welcomes the users who want to enter the house from the main entrance.
+The porch with long eaves welcomes guests who want to enter the house from the main entrance.
 At the end of the porch, there is an anteroom that directs the visitor to the entrance hall.
-By providing privacy, the glass bricks on the outside facade of the entree increase the mystery about the interior at first glance.
-Nevertheless, the plain and modern designs inside, combined with a bright and spacious atmosphere, make you feel the peace of simplicity instead of a sense of mystery.

 Spatial Organization

-The mass design and spatial organization of the building are far from artificial symmetry.
-On the contrary, Gropius has prioritized functionality and pragmatism.
-For example, because the bedrooms need the morning sun, he placed these rooms to the east side.
-The main living spaces such as the living room are positioned on the south and west facades to receive light during the day.
+For example, as the bedrooms need the morning sun, he placed these rooms on the east side.
+The main living spaces, such as the living room, are positioned on the south and west facades to receive light throughout the day.

 - Kitchen